 Sometimes other enzymes are used in the extraction process.

-The protein concentration is usually 60 to 80%, while the remnant is made of fats and carbohydrates.
+The protein concentration is usually 60 to 80%, while the remnant is fats and carbohydrates.

 Protein Shake Isolate Powder: It is a more fine-tuned blend that has fewer carbs and fats.
 The protein shake value stands between 90 to 95% concentration.